MaramNaqeeb/Mastering_JavaScript_in_20_Days/day13.md

 };
 ```
 #### Why should we prefer the named function expression
 -	The name produces a reliable function self-reference (recursion, etc).
-Any time we need aa self reference to a function to access it values, we need to use a named function expression.
+Any time we need a self reference to a function to access it values, we need to use a named function expression.
 We prefer to name the function expression over a variable in the outer scope.
 -	More debuggable stack traces.(it shows up in the stack trace)
 -	More self-documenting code(unambiguous and shows the purpose of the function without reading the body of the code).